Pope

 Cajetan discusses the error of Celestine III in his Apologia, which was

-written in response to Almain, who denied that a Papal Infallibility (before it was defined), and pointed to the error of Celestine as one of several cases that
+written in response to Almain, who rejected Papal Infallibility (before it was defined) and pointed to the error of Celestine as one of several cases that

 Almain’s objection and Cajetan’s reply: